DriveQuantPublic/flutter-drivekit/packages/drivekit_trip_analysis/flutter_drivekit_trip_analysis/README.md

 ### deleteAllTripMetadata

-You can delete all value in trip metadata
+You can delete all values in trip metadata

 ```dart
 Future<void> deleteAllTripMetadata()